affinidi/eventi-workshop/README.md

 By the end of these modules, you'll have a comprehensive understanding of how to leverage the Affinidi Trust Network (ATN) to build robust, user-centric interoperable applications.

+> [!WARNING]
+> This sample application are provided only as a guide to quickly explore and learn how to integrate the components of Affinidi Trust Network into your application.
+This is NOT a Production-ready implementation.
+Please don't deploy this to a production environment.

 ![Affinidi ATN Workshop](/docs/images/workshop.gif)

 ## Read More